 Without prejudice offer: An offer marked 'without prejudice' that is made in an attempt to settle a case cannot later be used as evidence before the court.
 The judge deciding the case at the final hearing should not therefore be aware of the parties' without prejudice offers so their decision cannot be potentially influenced.
 A judge at FDR is referred to without prejudice offers.

-Schedule 1 Children Act 1989: Schedule 1 Children Act 1989 provides the guiding principles that the Court applies when deciding how applications under schedule 1 should be dealt with.
-The Court has to consider:
+Matrimonial Cases Act 1973: The Matrimonial Causes Act 1973 provides within Section 25 the guiding principles the court applies when deciding how financial matters should be dealt with.
+The court has to consider: